 There is an amazing variety of salt selected by each sushi chef based on how well it goes with his own toppings and shari (vinegar rice), and just like vinegar, some restaurants create their own blend of salt.
 So let’s take a look at a few.

 Mongolian rock salt is characterized by containing calcium and potassium minerals instead of the magnesium that is normally found in salt, so it is popular as a salt that doesn’t cause acridity***.
 For example, when it is used on a fatty topping such as fatty tuna, it brings out the flavor of the topping, just enough.

 ***Acridity is the unpleasant feeling that spreads through your mouth like your tongue and throat are aching.

 Andean Rock Salt

 This salt has a faint pink color.
 It has 10-20 times the mineral content as normal salt so it can be used as a supplement for calcium and iron deficiencies.
 It doesn’t have the strong saltiness specific to rock salt or a unique kick, so it goes well with sushi toppings.

 Dead Sea Lake Salt

-This salt is crystalized naturally at the bottom of the Dead Sea, which is said to have salt concentration 7-8 times that of seawater.
+This salt is crystallized naturally at the bottom of the Dead Sea, which is said to have a salt concentration of 7-8 times that of seawater.
 It is often used for cosmetics and bath salts so you don’t usually think about Dead Sea salt as a seasoning for food, but it enhances the flavors of ingredients and leaves a refreshing aftertaste.

 Tosa Solar Salt